 - When to Visit: This Ganesh idol only stays for the first five days of the festival, so see it early.

 More information is available from the GSB Seva Mandal website.

 The Andhericha Raja is to the Mumbai suburbs what the Lalbaugcha Raja is to south Mumbai.
 The mandal was established in 1966 by the workers of the Tobacco company, Tata Special Steel and Excel Industries Ltd, who moved from Lalbaug to be closer to their factories.

 Compared to many other famous mandals in Mumbai, the idol isn't as towering or imposing.
 However, it has a reputation for fulfilling wishes.
-The mandal also usually has a novel theme and other attractions, which have in the past included sand sculpture and a mela (carnival).
+The mandal's theme is usually a replica of a significant temple in India.

 - Location: Veera Desai Road, Azad Nagar, Andheri West (western Mumbai suburbs).

 - Nearest Railway Station: Andheri.

 - When to Visit: Evenings are busiest, however devotees have some extra time to see the God.
 The idol is the only one in Mumbai to be immersed on Sankashthi Chaturthi, which is about five days after Anant Chaturdashi (the last day of the festival when large idols are commonly immersed).
 Dress conservatively with legs covered or you won't be allowed in.

-The procession for the immersion will start out at 5 p.m. on Sankashthi Chaturthi (September 9, 2017) and take the following route: Azad Nagar II, Veera Desai Road, J P Road Amboli, S V Road, Andheri Market, Navrang Cinema, Sony Mony, Apna Bazar, Indian Oil Nagar Junction, Four Bungalows, Seven Bungalows, Versova Bus Depot, and finally to Versova village.
+The procession for the immersion will start out at 5 p.m. on Sankashthi Chaturthi (September 28, 2018) and follow this route: Azad Nagar II, Veera Desai Road, J P Road Amboli, S V Road, Andheri Market, Navrang Cinema, Sony Mony, Apna Bazar, Indian Oil Nagar Junction, Four Bungalows, Seven Bungalows, Versova Bus Depot, and finally to Versova village.
 It takes around 20 hours.
-The immersion will happen late morning on September 10, 2017.
+The immersion will happen late morning on September 29, 2018.

 Further information is available from the Andhericha Raja website.